radiant-rstats/radiant.model/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have added features and addresses some ggplot deprecation issues.
+See NEWS.md for details.

+## Test environments

+* macOS, R 4.2.2
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs or WARNINGs.
+There was one NOTE related to the number of non-standard dependencies.
+However, this note is not easily addressed without substantially inconveniencing users that rely on the web (shiny) interface available for all radiant packages

+# Previous cran-comments

+## Resubmission

+This is a resubmission.
 In this version I have update the approach the approach to deal with the change in R 4.2 and higher where gsub("[\x80-\xFF]", "", text) is no longer valid.
 See NEWS.md.

 This resubmission is only 2 weeks after the last submission.
 The urgency is due to students starting classes in the coming week.
 My apologies.